Micro Monster Modular

 The formula which I used for this module goes in that direction.
 There are nice online tools which also visualize the output patterns of such formulae.
 Here’s a derivative of my little code which doesn’t need any poti or button inputs and creates an intersting melody:

 ( t* (( t>>9| t>>13 ) & 15)) & 129

 Copy it, paste it in this online player, hit ‘Generate Sound’ and listen.
 Change values and mess around with it – it’s fun!

 Of course, I also captured a short sequence of the second module while I was playing with the synthesizer.
 Here is how it sounds like:

 The third module contains an Arduino bootloader, but no further code.
 It has a USB interface built on it, which makes it completely Arduino compatible.
 It sounds like nothing, yet, but it is ready for easy experimenting.

-Which brings me to the reason why I built Micro Monster Modular
+The reason why I built Micro Monster Modular

 The folks of HOLO-magazine ran a very successful Kickstarter campaign for financing the production of their first issue.
 They needed interesting rewards for their campaign and asked me if I could contribute soething.
 I promised to build a „surprise device“ as I didn’t want to decide at that time what I’d actually like to make.

 There are brave people in this world and Matti Niinimäki from Finland is one of those guys.
 He backed HOLO’s campaign with a few hundred Dollars, he selected the unknown “surprise device” as reward and I didn’t need to think very long about what kind of surprise I’d like to make for him.
 Matti is well known for his electronic sound performances (stage name “Månsteri” – English: “monster”) and also for his practical electronic expertise.
 On top of that, he’s the only Arduino dealer in Finland.